pladdy/vagrant-practice/README.md

 # Vagrant
 It's a thing and it's useful.

-This is playing with it to set up java and nifi.
+This is a scratch pad for me to learn vagrant.